ivelum/landing/content/privacy/_index.md

 # Privacy policy

-Thanks for entrusting <b>ivelum</b> with your information.
+Thanks for entrusting **ivelum** with your information.
 Holding on to your private information is a serious responsibility, and we want you to know how we're handling it.